OSInside/kiwi/doc/source/image_description/elements.rst

   .. warning::

-     Do not use this attribute until compatibility with a specific old kernel is required!
+     Do not use this attribute unless compatibility with a specific old kernel is required!

 integrity_keyfile="filepath":